apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Japanese authorities raid a factory making health supplements linked to 5 deaths**
+**Israel's high court says the government must stop funding seminaries.
+Could that topple Netanyahu?**

-You can read more about it [here](https://apnews.com/article/japan-supplements-recall-benikoji-factory-raid-a6c881aff4c4cc67627d09af269a45a3).
+You can read more about it [here](https://apnews.com/article/israel-ultra-orthodox-war-netanyahu-gaza-1536d26e9a2720d19210f513697ff5ed).

 ## Requirements
 - Python 3.8